 Ahnnie turned to look at him.
 "Drizzt?
 Oh no, you really are..."

 The dark elf took off his sunglasses wiped at his eyes gently, as if to make it look like he was only tired.
+In truth, meeting Ellifain again brought about intense feelings of emotion.
 "I am fine.
 Nothing's wrong."
 He put the darkened spectacles back on and continued to face the crowd, taking all their ensuing insults and jeers in stoic stride.

-The night festival begun later, with torches and campfires to illuminate the dark sky.
-The moon was now only a slice amongst the clouds, and the more celestial light came from the stars.
+The night festival began later, with torches and campfires to illuminate the dark sky.
+The moon was only a slice of light amongst the clouds, and the more celestial light came from the stars.

 The nocturnal inhabitants of Sanctuary came out at this moment; the vampires, the lycanthropes, and etc. Still some of the partakers of the day festival lingered, mostly to watch the dazzling display of blueberrry-blue fireworks.